trueos/pcbsd/docs/update.rst

 PBI Manager is a suite of command line utilities which can be used to install, remove, and manage PBIs.

 This chapter provides an overview of the commands that are installed by PBI Manager.
 When using these commands, note that single character options can not be stacked.
-As an example, you must type **pbi_add -i -v** as **pbi_add -iv** will fail with a syntax error.
+As an example, you must type :command:`pbi_add -i -v` as :command:`pbi_add -iv` will fail with a syntax error.

 .. index:: PBI Manager
 .. _pbi: